InitRoot/shareAttack/README.md

 * Replace DSQUERY with IP range or provide option to user at startup
 * Port .py to Windows

-__Note that non lethal version is uploaded, please comment to request lethal version__
+__Note that non lethal version is uploaded, please msg to request lethal version__